Effects of Alcoholism

 is commonly used by the drinker's spouse to rationalize the drinker’s alcohol dependency.

 Alcohol abuse has probably ended more marriages and broken up more families than we will ever know.
+Excessive drinking, alcohol use disorders, and alcohol abuse are all linked to decreased marital satisfaction.

 On the other hand, there are thousands of stories about how people who thought there was no hope for their marriage, have found a way out to a successful and happy life.